 Skip to content

-1. Toggle Wireframe on Selected Actor
+Toggle Wireframe

 actors = unreal.EditorLevelLibrary.get_selected_level_actors()